-With European Union (EU) membership providing much of the scientific, regulatory and trade infrastructure for the pharmaceutical industry, the UK EU Life Sciences Transition Programme was established by the Government's Office for Life Sciences in July 2016 to ensure that the sector was in as strong a position as possible as the UK establishes a new relationship with Europe and the rest of the world.
+With European Union (EU) membership providing much of the scientific, regulatory and trade infrastructure for the pharmaceutical industry, the sector has been working together and with government to ensure that Life Sciences is in as strong a position as possible as the UK establishes a new relationship with Europe and the rest of the world.

-The work of the Programme and its Steering Group to date has been to establish consensus on the issues influencing the maintenance and growth of a world-leading Life Sciences environment in the UK post-Brexit.
+This work has established industry consensus on the following key issues set of influence the maintenance and growth of a world-leading Life Sciences environment in the UK post-Brexit.